 Meanwhile, injured passengers are beginning to seek the help of attorneys and to file suit.
 At least one lawsuit plans to challenge the federal cap on damages for passengers who are injured in Amtrak crashes, according to the New York Daily News.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York train accident attorneys are dedicated to helping our clients receive the full compensation they deserve after a serious train crash injury or death.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York train accident attorneys are dedicated to helping our clients receive the full compensation they deserve after a serious train crash injury or death.
 For a free and confidential consultation, contact our office today.